aidotse/PASEOS/README.md

 )
 ```
 Once an activity is registered, the user shall call `perform_activity(...)` to run the registered activity.
-The next snippet will summarize the previous ones and showcase how to perform the activity  `activity_A` to proving an input equal to 1. <br>
+The next snippet will summarize the previous ones and showcase how to perform the activity `activity_A` to prove an input equal to 1. <br>
-Please, notice that performing activity requires to have equipped the local actor with a power device.
+Please, notice that performing an activity requires to have equipped the local actor with a power device.
 Please, refer to the example [How to add a power device](#how-to-add-a-power-device).

 ```py
 import pykep as pk